 The Manager is committed to the highest level of corporate governance and transparency in its policies and processes.
 We see governance as an essential component in creating sustainable value and ensuring the continued financial and non-financial success of YTL REIT.
 Importantly, it is in the best interest of our unitholders.
-The Board sets the tone for the company and has ultimate responsibility for ensuring an appropriate culture in the company to act as a backdrop to the way in which the company interacts with and treats all stakeholders.
+The Board sets the tone for the company.
+It is responsible for ensuring an appropriate company culture to act as a backdrop to how the company interacts with and treats all stakeholders.
 For details on YTL REIT's corporate governance, risk management and internal control processes and procedures, please refer to the Corporate Governance Overview Statement and the Statement on Risk Management and Internal Control in this Annual Report.

 We are committed to the highest legal and ethical standards of conduct throughout every aspect of our business.
-We have a zero tolerance for bribery and corruption and adopted the Code to ensure our employees and others who work with us, including suppliers understand their responsibilities.
+We have zero tolerance against bribery and corruption and adopted the Code to ensure our employees and others who work with us, including suppliers, understand their responsibilities.